Sport coronavirus updates: Latest news as events cancelled due to COVID-19

 The European Championships are taking place across the continent this year for the first time, and significant question marks have been raised over the tournament despite it being scheduled for June.

-UEFA moved to postpone the Champions League and Europa League tournaments, and French news outlet L’Equipe reported that a decision to push the Euros back to 2021 could be made next week.
+UEFA moved to postpone the Champions League and Europa League tournaments, and have confirmed they will discuss plans for Euro 2020 on Tuesday 17th March.

 Motorsport